Bachna Ae Haseeno: Production

-Principal photography began in mid-2007 and spanned several international locations to reflect the film’s episodic structure.
-Basu’s portions were shot in Mumbai and the island of Capri in Italy.
-Padukone’s scenes were filmed in Sydney, Australia, while the romantic track "Khuda Jaane" was shot across Venice, Alberobello, Santa Cesarea Terme, Mattinata, Apulia, Naples, and Capri.
-Lamba’s segments were filmed in Amritsar and Switzerland, echoing the visual style of Dilwale Dulhania Le Jayenge (1995), which her character references throughout the film.
+The heroines in the film share limited screentime, and therefore a large portion of their roles were filmed separately.
+Basu's portions were filmed in Mumbai, India and Capri, Italy.
+Padukone's portions were filmed in Sydney, while the song "Khuda Jaane" was shot at multiple locations in Italy, including Venice, Alberobello, Santa Cesarea Terme, Mattinata, Apulia, Naples, and Capri.
+Lamba's portions, inspired by Aditya Chopra's Dilwale Dulhania Le Jayenge, were filmed in similar locations in Amritsar and Switzerland.